NCEI Russian Monthly Record Count Archive

 All of the data listed below is part of this one chart.
 The ratio of monthly record high maxes to low minimums for the 2020s, so far, is higher than any decade since the 1910s:

 Blue colors represent cold months and red warm.
 Those months with counts close to a 1 to 1 ratio of highs to lows are colored black.
 I have opted not to catalogue data prior to 1900 since record counts decrease substantially prior to the decade of the 1900s.
-I am looking for Canadian national temperature rankings for all months and years.
+I am looking for Russian national temperature rankings for all months and years.
 Drop me a line if you have that information.
-Time stamps for when I last updated counts are located in the upper left hand corner of each chart.
+Time stamps for when I last updated counts are located in the upper left-hand corner of each chart.
 Also, drop me a note if you see an error or if you have suggestions for improvements.

 The 2010s: